 Nora Thompson Dean

-In 1967 Thompson started to spread awareness of the Lenape people through her mail-order business, in which she sold traditional crafts and clothing of the Lenape people.
+In 1967, Thompson started to spread awareness of the Lenape people through her mail-order business, in which she sold traditional crafts and clothing of the Lenape people.
 She called it the “Touching Leaves Indian Crafts.”
 Thompson dedicated her life to spreading awareness of the culture of her people and all that she learned being raised a traditionalist Lenape woman.
-She also taught local people the Unami Lenape language.
-In 1972 she joined the Delaware Indian Symposium where other scholars and tribal members joined and presented their cultures.
-Thompson later received many awards from the Oklahoma House of Representatives and the Governors of Oklahoma, Delaware, and Pennsylvania.
-She also received a fellowship award from the Archaeological Society of New Jersey for her craft work and for promoting the traditional ways of her people.
+Additionally, she taught local people the Unami Lenape language.

 —